 Attraction Type: Prehistoric Site

-Location: Off the A950 3 miles west of Mintlaw onto a minor road.
-Park at Loudon Wood, follow trail for 1 mile to the circle.
+Location: Off the A950, three miles west of Mintlaw onto a minor road.
+Park at Loudon Wood, follow the trail for one mile to the circle.

 Photo Credit: Anne Burgess, licensed for reuse under the Creative Commons Licence

 Opening Details: Open access site, usually accessible at any reasonable time

 Heritage Rated from 1- 5 (low-exceptional) on historic interest